-The Honorable Board of Education Warner School District Number I-74 Warner, Muskogee County, Oklahoma
+To the Honorable Board of Education Warner Independent School District No. 74 Warner, Muskogee County, Oklahoma

-Report on the Financial Statements
+Report on the Audit of the Financial Statements

-We have audited the accompanying combined fund type and account group financial statements - regulatory basis of the Warner School District Number I-74, Warner, Muskogee County, Oklahoma (the District), as of and for the year ended June 30, 2021, and the related notes to the financial statements, which collectively comprise the District's basic financial statements as listed in the table of contents.
+We have audited the accompanying combined fund type and account group financial statements-regulatory basis of the Warner Independent School District No. 74, Warner, Muskogee County, Oklahoma (the District), as of and for the year ended June 30, 2022 and the related notes to the financial statements, which collectively comprise the District's basic financial statements as listed in the table of contents.